Where To Begin

 Lifestyle choices can impact fertility.
 Age is another important factor.
 A woman's fertility begins to decrease after age 30.
 A more drastic decline occurs between ages 35 and 40.
 After age 40, getting pregnant is challenging, with or without assistance.
 Men's fertility also decreases as they get older, but not as much.

-Here are some simple things you can try to help improve your chances of getting pregnant:
+Simple things you can try to help improve your chances of getting pregnant:

 When to conceive